 The third issue is the level of detail for which Census data is made available.
 Most of the data on employment or unemployment by occupation is for SOC major or sub-major groups (though occupation is cross-tabulated by a number of dimensions, including age, ethnic group, highest qualification and age).
 Frequency counts on employment for the 3-digit level of the SOC has been published, but cross-tabulations by other variables and tables involving more occupational detail would require the commissioning of bespoke tables.
 A cost is involved, related to the amount of staff time involved in producing the table.
-Tables would have to be commissioned separately from each of the Census Offices.
+Tables would have to be commissioned separately from each of the Census Offices and commissioned tables are subjected to disclosure control, in which any information which might potentially disclose details of identifiable individuals or businesses is suppressed.

-Though it is becoming ever more outdated, the Census still provides the most detailed information on the geographical location of jobs and workers by occupation and is the only source of information on how the labour market matches workers with employment opportunities within cities.
+Though it is becoming ever more outdated, the Census still provides the most detailed (and up-to-date) information on the geographical location of jobs and workers by occupation and is the only source of information on how the labour market matches workers with employment opportunities within cities.
 It is, therefore, worthwhile seeking to include Census information.

-Possible indicators considered for the for the LMI for All database from the UK Census of Population:
+Possible indicators considered for the LMI for All database from the UK Census of Population: